September 28, 2022 By College Ave Student Loans

 Your child finally got that acceptance letter they were waiting for.
 As a parent, you’re thrilled they achieved this milestone.
 But now comes the hard part: how do you pay for college?

 Completing the Free Application for Federal Student Aid (FAFSA) is an essential first step for incoming college students, but many students don’t do it.
-In fact, the National College Attainment Network reported that just 58.8% of the high school class of 2021 completed the FAFSA, down from 62% for the class of 2020.
+In fact, the National College Attainment Network reported that just 52% of the high school class of 2022 completed the FAFSA by July 1, up 4.6% from the class of 2021.

 Why is that number so low?
 Many people misunderstand the FAFSA eligibility requirements, and don’t think they’ll qualify for financial aid.
 That’s a costly mistake; you could lose out on thousands of dollars in scholarships and grants or access to federal student loans if your family doesn’t fill it out.

 Here’s what parents should know about the FAFSA and what you can do to help your child complete the application.

 What Is the FAFSA?